Smoke3785/console.mog/README.md

 - `console.directory()`?? - https://github.com/athityakumar/colorls#readme
 - `console.styledTable()` more control over neat looking console.
 - console.hr should accept a string that can be centered.
+- `console.format` or `toolkit` or whatever should have a `colorRange` function, that takes values and maps them to colors, like excel.
+This would be cool for number readouts.